cosmon-collaboration/cosmon-collaboration.github.io/README.md

 ```
 hugo new members/<YOUR_NAME>.md
 ```
 which will create a template file that you can edit, and then add and commit.
+Make sure to add your image to `assets/images` folder, and then list `images/your_image.{jpg,png}` in the `portrait` key.

 Add additional content, such as news items.
 Then, make sure it works locally, add the new files
 ```